 8. Find someone to hold you accountable.

+The next step on how to stop being lazy is by looking for someone to hold you accountable.
 Sometimes you need help to keep you motivated.
-Find a friend, a partner, or a coworker who can hold you accountable for getting things done.
+Find a friend, a partner, or a coworker who can hold you accountable to make sure you finish your tasks.
 This person can check in with you to see if you’re getting things done in a timely manner.

 It’s even better if this person has similar goals as you.
 If they’re also working on improving their productivity, they can help you by sharing tricks they’ve learned.
 Not only will they hold you accountable to your own goals, but you can help motivate each other.